 Depending on the shape of your outdoor kitchen, the required pass-through space varies.

 A “pass-through” refers to the space between the kitchen amenities.
-If your kitchen has two or more entry points, this space must only be 40 inches wide.
+If your kitchen has two or more entry points, this space must be at least 40 inches wide.

 If it is a U-shaped kitchen with one entrance, this space must be at least 60 inches wide.